rohan-2702/Real-Time-Data-Processing-System-for-Weather-Monitoring/README.md

 docker-compose up
 ```

-4. **Access the Dashboard** (Make sure port 8080 is free)
+### 5. Access the Dashboard (Make sure port 8080 is free)
-   Once the application is running, you can access the weather monitoring dashboard by visiting:
+   - Once the application is running, you can access the weather monitoring dashboard by visiting:
     ```
     http://localhost:8080/dashboard/dailySummary
     http://localhost:8080/dashboard/weatherForecast